deepankarkotnala/PlayWithPython/OOP/Class_Variables/Readme.md

         self.lname = lname
         self.pay = pay
         self.email = str(self.fname + '.' + self.lname + '@companyname.com').lower()

+        # This is a class variable because we don't want to reset this value for every instance.
+        # Also, we don't want this value to be overwritten by any of the subclass
+        Employee.num_of_employees += 1

     def fullname(self):
         return '{} {}'.format(self.fname, self.lname)